gammu/gammu/readme.txt

        * notes with different start date/time than end date/time.
 Don't have info about end date/time

+       Additionaly method used for getting calendar notes from N35xx return only 50 first chars of note text from each note.

        Current DCT4 phones with extended (when compare to 62xx/7110) calendar have only such API for accesing calendar like 62xx/7110.
 This is not Gammu fault.
 Thank Nokia for it.